 Coronary artery disease can lead to:

 - Chest pain (angina).
-When your coronary arteries narrow, your heart may not receive enough blood when demand is greatest — particularly during physical activity.
+When the coronary arteries narrow, the heart may not get enough blood when it needs it most — like when exercising.
 This can cause chest pain (angina) or shortness of breath.

 - Heart attack.
-If a cholesterol plaque ruptures and a blood clot forms, complete blockage of your heart artery may trigger a heart attack.
-The lack of blood flow to your heart may damage your heart muscle.
-The amount of damage depends in part on how quickly you receive treatment.
+A heart attack can happen if a cholesterol plaque breaks open and causes a blood clot to form.
+A clot can block blood flow.
+The lack of blood can damage the heart muscle.
+The amount of damage depends in part on how quickly you are treated.